Course support

 • Laptops: Each student is expected to have a laptop they can bring to each lecture and lab.

-Assistance with Zoom or Sakai
+Assistance with Zoom or Canvas

 Zoom will be used for online office hours as well as as a backup option should we need to hold the course online instead of in person.